NVIDIA Corp

 But remember, simultaneously, we're seeing inference really starting to scale up for our company.
 We are the largest inference platform in the world today because our installed base is so large.
 And everything that was trained on Amperes and Hoppers inference incredibly on Amperes and Hoppers.
 And as we move to Blackwells for training foundation models, it leads behind it a large installed base of extraordinary infrastructure for inference.

 And so we're seeing inference demand go up.
 We're seeing inference time scaling go up.
-We see the number of AI native companies continue to grow.
+We see the number of AI-native companies continue to grow.
 And of course, we're starting to see enterprise adoption of agentic AI really is the latest rage.
 And so we're seeing a lot of demand coming from a lot of different places.

 Your next question comes from the line of Toshiya Hari of Goldman Sachs.

 Jensen, you executed the mass change earlier this year.
 There were some reports over the weekend about some heating issues.
-On the back of this, we've had investors ask about your ability to execute to the road map you presented at GTC this year with Ultra coming out next year and the transition to Ruben in '26.
+On the back of this, we've had investors ask about your ability to execute to the road map you presented at GTC this year with Ultra coming out next year and the transition to Rubin in '26.
 Can you sort of speak to that?
 And some investors are questioning that, so if you can sort of speak to your ability to execute on time, that would be super helpful.

+Yes, thanks.
 So let's see.
 Back to the first question.
 Blackwell production is in full steam.
 In fact, as Colette mentioned earlier, we will deliver this quarter more Blackwells than we had previously estimated.
 And so the supply chain team is doing an incredible job working with our supply partners to increase Blackwell, and we're going to continue to work hard to increase Blackwell through next year.

 It is the case that demand exceeds our supply.
 And that's expected as we're in the beginnings of this generative AI revolution as we all know.
 And we're at the beginning of a new generation of foundation models that are able to do reasoning and able to do long thinking.
 And of course, one of the really exciting areas is physical AI, AI that now understands the structure of the physical world.
 And so Blackwell demand is very strong.
 Our execution is going well.